alandekok/jlibtool/README.md

 used for subsequent builds.
 This means that the redundant `--mode=compile` text is unnecessary.
 Asking the developer to remember that is rude.
-Just use `CC` as the compiler, instead of `$(CC)`.
+Just use `CC` as the compiler, instead of `$(CC)`:

     $ ./jlibtool CC -c foo.c -o foo.lo

-Even better, make a soft link with a descriptive name:
+If the name is `CC`, then it acts as a C compiler.
+If the name is `CXX`, then it acts as a C++ compiler.
+If the name is `LINK`, it behaves like a (C) linker.
+The special names `LINK.c` and `LINK.cxx` behave as C and C++ linkers.
+You can also create a soft link so that you don't have to pass the name:

     $ ln -sf jlibtool CC

-The compile command will get even simpler:

     $ ./CC -c foo.c -o foo.lo

-That looks a lot better than the libtool versoin.
-All of redundant text of `libtool --mode=compile` is hidden.
-It is implied by the name.
-The program figures it out, so that you don't have to remember it.

-This works because jlibtool looks at the name you used to invoke it.
-If the name is `CC`, then it acts as a C compiler.
-If the name is `LINK`, it behaves like a (C) linker.
-The special names `LINK.c` and `LINK.cxx` behave as expected, too.
+That is a minor bit of functionality which makes your build system a little bit cleaner.

+If your program is only C code, then you don't even need to do that much.
+Just run jlibtool by itself:

+    $ ./jlibtool -c foo.c -o foo.lo

+The output is a "lo" file, so it knows to run the C compiler.
+The same automatic output mode is done for other extensions, too:

+    $ ./jlibtool -o foo ...
+    $ ./jlibtool -o foo.a foo.lo bar.lo
+    $ ./jlibtool -o libfoo.la foo.lo bar.lo
+    $ ./jlibtool -o libfoo.so foo.lo bar.lo
+    $ ./jlibtool -o libfoo.dylib foo.lo bar.lo

+Creates (respectively) an executable, a static libary, a "libtool" dynamic library, a Linux/BSD dynamic library, and finally a Mac OSX dynamic library.
+When used this way, all of redundancy of `libtool --mode=compile` is avoided.
+The operation mode is implied by the name.

+The program just Does the Right Thing.
+All you need to do is to tell jlibtool "build me a `.so` file", and all of the magic is taken care of.
+There is no need to remember even _more_ magic command-line arguments to a new tool that "helps" with portability.

-I've switched a number of build systems to using jlibtool.
-All of the platform-specific magic is hidden inside of it.
+Jlibtool has been used in a number of build systems.
+All of the platform-specific magic is hidden inside of the jlibtool binary.
 The build systems aren't littered with references to `libtool` and hordes of libtool-specific command-line arguments.
 This means your build system is much simpler, and more understandable.

 ## Limitations